rule

 Text 31

+S'armishthhâ [however] who [later on] saw that Us'anâ's daughter had nice children, asked him at an opportune moment in a secluded place, whether he as the husband of her girlfriend would not like her as a faithful wife.

 When S'armishthhâ [however later on] saw Us'anâ's daughter having nice children, asked she him at an opportune moment in a secluded place, whether he as the husband of her girl-friend wouldn't like her as a faithful wife.

-When S'armishthhâ [though later on] saw Us'anâ's daughter having nice children asked she him once at the right time for it in a secluded place, whether he as the husband of her girl-friend wouldn't like her as a faithful wife.
 (Vedabase)

 Text 32